-Tax losses of individuals and corporate entities are allowed to be carried back one year, up to an amount of $\in 511,500$ .
-If the losses exceed $\in 511,500$ or cannot be fully carried back into the previous year, losses will be carried forward up to an amount of $\in 1,000,000$ .
+Tax losses of individuals and corporate entities are allowed to be carried back one year, up to an amount of EUR 511,500 for singles and twice that amount for couples.
+If the losses exceed EUR 511,500 or cannot be fully carried back into the previous year, losses will be carried forward up to an amount of EUR 1,000,000.
 Higher losses can only be offset against profits, up to 60% of the taxable income.
 No limitations exist on the use of losses carried forward.

 Tax losses will be cut off completely if the economic identity of the corporation changes.
-This is assumed if more than 50% of the shares of the corporation are transferred within a period of 5 years and the corporation continues its business with predominantly new assets.
+This is assumed if more than 50% of the shares of the corporation are transferred within a period of 5 years.
 For purposes of the trade tax, losses of individuals, partnerships or corporate entities will be carried forward.
 Within a partnership a change in partner will lead to a loss of proportionate trade tax loss carryforwards.
 Trade tax losses cannot be carried back.